Learning-Driven Exploration for Reinforcement Learning: Experiments

-We experiment with a simpler breakout game whose state space is much simpler than that of Breakout game of Atari suite that allows detailed analysis of employed methods, yet it is complex enough to offer significant learning challenge as it uses a neural network as function approximator and works on raw images as states.
-There are 15 bricks to break and the agent is rewarded 1 point for breaking each brick.
-Episode ends when one of the following happens: all bricks are broken, the paddle misses the ball or the maximum steps limit has reached.
-We use a stack of 2 images, the current image and the previous images, as our state observation.
-In any state, the agent can either move the paddle left, move it right or leave it still.
+Next, we experiment with breakout game complex enough to offer significant learning challenge as it uses a neural network as a function approximator and works on raw images as states.
+There are 15 bricks in total and the agent gets a reward of 1 point for breaking a brick.
+An episode ends when one of the following happens: all bricks are broken, the paddle misses the ball or the maximum number of steps has been reached.
+We use a stack of 2 images: the current image and the previous image, as our state observation.
+In a state, the agent opts to do nothing or move the paddle left or right.
 EBE is compared to $\epsilon$-greedy exploration in which $\epsilon$ is linearly annealed from 1.0 to 0.0 over the number of episodes and Boltzmann exploration where temperature is linearly annealed from 1.0 to 0.01 over training process.
-Please see Appendix A for details regarding the experimental setup.
+See Appendix \ref{appendix-breakout} for details regarding the experimental setup.

-The results are shown in Figure \ref{fig:simpler_breakout_results}.
-We see that agent trained with EBE learns much faster than those trained with $\epsilon$-greedy and Boltzmann exploration strategies, as shown in Figure \ref{fig:simpler_breakout_results}(a).
-Figure \ref{fig:simpler_breakout_results}(b) plots the training episode rewards versus the episode numbers.
-We see that for EBE, the agent starts performing high reward training episodes from the very start of training process, while training episode rewards for the agents trained with $\epsilon$-greedy and Boltzmann exploration increase steadily.
-This validates our hypothesis of \textit{deep exploration}, in which the agent transitions quickly into the poorly explored region of the state space, which usually corresponds to the later states of a training episode.
+The results are shown in Figure \ref{fig:simpler_breakout_results_seek_and_find_results}.
+EBE results in faster learning than baselines (Figure \ref{fig:simpler_breakout_results_seek_and_find_results}(a)).
+As seen in Figure \ref{fig:simpler_breakout_results_seek_and_find_results}(b), the agent trained with EBE starts performing episodes with higher reward early on in the training process as compared to the other agents, which validates our hypothesis of \textit{deep exploration}, in which the agent transitions quickly into the poorly explored region of the state space, which usually corresponds to the later states of a training episode.